allennrbc/Software-Tools-Spring-2024/README.md

 ## Data Summary - Dan, can you add the description for the data you used?

+To determine if the wages paid to retail workers have kept pace with inflation, we also compared wages in retail to their real wage value and purchasing power.
+We did our own analysis of average real wages using Federal Reserve Economic Data on the average wage for retail workers and the consumer price index for the corresponding year and a manual calculation to adjust for inflation.
+The calculation we used was Real Wage in a year = (Nominal Wage in a Year/CPI in a Year)x100

 ### Additional Data
 We used additional data provided by the Bureau of Labor Statistics, Federal Reserve Economic Data (FRED), and KFF (an independent provider of health policy research, polling, and journalism) to asses the impact of policies.
 Information on the variables used and results are provided below.
+No manual calculations were used with this data.

 # CH asking is KFF Kaiser Family Foundation?
+Kind of - It was previously the Kaiser Family Foundation but has changed its name to KFF.
+IT is an information organization now and is not affiliated with Kaiser Permanente and is not a foundation.
+More information can be found here https://www.kff.org/about-us/ under "Why We're Called KFF"